 One thing that, you know, this really isn’t a trend, but one thing that I don’t think we talk about enough is the opportunity bloggers have that brands don’t.
 So brands have sort of the hand-up this time of year.

-Bloggers, we don’t really have that luxury.
+The advantage blogger>The advantage bloggers have over brands8217;t really have that luxury.
 But that’s okay because we know that most people began searching two months before the season or event or what holiday is happening.
 And the brands start typically playing in the space back then.
 They wait to the last minute, throw a bunch of money.